 Tonya’s restaurant was slowly gaining a reputation as a good place to try out the inventions of a young, classically trained chef.
 Her modern takes on traditional dishes had garnered some press attention, but this had not yet translated into a regular customer base.

 Tonya decided to try the velvet rope technique, but she didn’t want to put up signs for a loyalty program or send out mailers that might cheapen her high-end brand.
 She decided, instead, to utilize her flair for new dishes and create a cadre of “Tonya’s Tasters.”

 When a table was seated, the waitperson would ask the assembled guests if they were members of this new program.
-If guests replied that they were unfamiliar with it, the program would be described: those who want to participate receive a small sample of a new dish before the first course.
-There is no charge for the taste, but participants are asked to provide a brief critique and an email address on a small card each time they receive a sample.
+If guests replied that they were unfamiliar with it, the program would be described: those who wanted to participate would receive a small sample of a new dish before the first course.
+There was no charge for the taste, but participants are asked to provide a brief critique and an email address on a small card each time they received a sample.

 Beauty For Every Beholder: Creating Aesthetic Value

 Creating aesthetic value can be difficult — every individual has his own interpretation of beauty.
 Many companies develop a series of similar products to please a range of customer tastes, but most mass-market products can’t be tailored to individual preferences, so compromises must be made.

 Since small businesses work closely with customers, aesthetic value provides small business owners with an opportunity — they can address individual aesthetic desires more effectively than mass-market companies.
 This dynamic appears in markets as diverse as custom motorcycles, extravagant cakes and one-of-a-kind jewelry.
 Of course, aesthetic value can also be created by service providers.
 Individual entrepreneurs can develop landscape design that blends outdoor sculpture with unusual plants or digitally manipulate family photographs to resemble oil paintings.